ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

    ```

 ## Optional: Composite Layout
-The composite layout is a HTML page, you can think of it as a canvas where you can place multiple video streams, text, and images together.
+The composite layout is a HTML page, which has a canvas where you can place multiple video streams, text, and images together.
 Using simple commands, you can adjust what's displayed on this canvas in real-time.
 Media push can record this HTML page and then , it becomes a live stream on Ant Media, offering lots of possibilities like adding text, images, and arranging videos however you like.
 It's a handy tool for creating dynamic and customized visuals without any complicated technical frameworks.

 ## How Composite Layout works
-Composite layout is an HTML page which gets loaded on the Server side with Media Push Plugin , we can specify a room name as a URL parameter to the Composite Layout page , then it joins the room and waits for the instruction.
+Composite layout is an HTML page which gets loaded on the Server side with Media Push Plugin , we can specify a room name as a URL parameter to the Composite Layout page , then it joins the room and waits for the instructions.

 Composite layout page contains canvas on which streams can be added by default there is nothing displayed on the canvas , for displaying stream from the room onto canvas Call REST API by specifying Id of the room particpant.